zhengsean/test/readme.md

-my name is sean;
+my name is sean
-my name is zheng jie;
+my name is zheng jie